Fast randomized least-squares solvers can be just as accurate and stable as classical direct solvers

-Finally, \cref{fig:itcount} shows the number of iterations required by FOSSILS for different parameters and problem sizes.
-For these experiments, we use a slightly higher tolerance of $4\norm{\mat{A}}_{\rm F} u$ for the backward error topping criteria.
-Note that these experiments correspond to the backward errors in the left panel of \cref{fig:grids_fossils}, and thus FOSSILS still achieves backward stability throughout.
+Finally, \cref{fig:itcount} shows the total number of conjugate gradient iterations needed for SPIR (across both refinement steps) for different parameters and problem sizes.
 This figure reports two different parameter studies.
 In the left panel, \cref{fig:itcount} shows the number of iterations for different values of the condition number $\kappa$ and residual norm $\|\vec{b}-\mat{A}\vec{x}\|$ for randomly generated problems of size $4000\times 50$.
 For these problems, the number of iterations tends to be smaller for problems large $\kappa$ or small $\norm{\vec{b} - \mat{A}\vec{x}}$.
-In all cases, however, the number of iterations is at most 45.
-In the right panel, \cref{fig:itcount} shows number of iterations for randomly generated problems of different sizes $10^3\leq m\leq 10^6$ and $50\leq n\leq 10^4$, while fixing $\kappa=10^8$ and $\norm{\vec{b}-\mat{A}\vec{x}} = 10^{-3}$.
+In all cases, however, the number of iterations is at most 30.
+In the right panel, \cref{fig:itcount} shows the number of iterations for randomly generated problems of different sizes $10^3\leq m\leq 10^6$ and $50\leq n\leq 10^3$, while fixing $\kappa=10^8$ and $\norm{\vec{b}-\mat{A}\vec{x}} = 10^{-3}$.
 We observe that the iteration count remains consistent across these $m,n$ values.